solderq35/hitruns-wiki/website/docs/beginner.md

   - Trinity Pack: Pre-order cosmetic reskins, that can now be obtained by anyone as paid DLC
   - Street Art Pack: Cosmetic reskins
   - Makeshift Pack: Cosmetic reskins
-- Example links provided here are for Steam, but the info and game edition / DLC names should be the same for other platforms and mainstream storefronts (Epic, Playstation, Xbox, etc)
+- Example links provided here are for Steam, but the info and game edition / DLC names should be the same for other platforms and mainstream storefronts (Epic, PlayStation, Xbox, etc.)
   - May also be abbreviated as `HITMAN WOA...` on some storefronts

 Other Pointers:

 - List of unlocks in the game and how to obtain them: https://steamcommunity.com/sharedfiles/filedetails/?id=2725872637
 - **Hitman 1 DLC is generally sold at no additional cost within the Hitman WoA game engine, but the same cannot be said for Hitman 2 DLC (Expansion Pass)**
-- With that said, Hitman 2 Expansion Pass will still by far give you the best bang for your buck (2 main campaign levels + other bonus missions), then the 7 Deadly Sins for the unlocks, and then the other paid DLC is of subjective value (depending how much you value cosmetic items or arguably lackluster bonus missions)
+- With that said, Hitman 2 Expansion Pass will still by far give you the best bang for your buck (2 main campaign levels + other bonus missions), then the 7 Deadly Sins for the unlocks, and then the other paid DLC is of subjective value (depending on how much you value cosmetic items or arguably lackluster bonus missions)

 ### Related: If I own Hitman 1 (2016 edition) or Hitman 2 (2018 edition), do I have to buy those levels again?

 A: **Short Answer**: You will have to re-purchase the Hitman 2 Expansion Pass to access New York and Haven levels (among other things) to access them within the latest game engine (Hitman 3 / WoA).

 **Long Answer**:
-Although it used to be possible to obtain all Hitman 1 and 2 content inside of the Hitman 3 / WoA game engine at no added cost, as of [January 26, 2023](https://ioi.dk/hitman/news/2023/hitman-3-to-become-world-of-assassination), this is no longer the case.
+Although it used to be possible to obtain all Hitman 1 and 2 content inside the Hitman 3 / WoA game engine at no added cost, as of [January 26, 2023](https://ioi.dk/hitman/news/2023/hitman-3-to-become-world-of-assassination), this is no longer the case.

 - See also: https://ioisupport.zendesk.com/hc/en-us/articles/360019016477-Access-Pass-Guide-Location-Importing